MASTG-TECH-0059: Accessing App Data Directories

 Using ipainstaller (Jailbroken Devices Only)¶

-Before being able to access the app directories, you need to know where they are located on the filesystem.
+Before you can access the app directories, you need to know where they are located in the filesystem.

 Connect to the terminal on the device ( Accessing the Device Shell) and run ipainstaller -i: